dimassuarez/APTAMD/README.md

 The folders 2.RELAX_SOLVENT, 3.THERMALIZATION and 4.PRESSURIZATION contain the intermediate files produced during the preparatory stages of the GaMD simulation.

-*Hint:* If necessary the GaMD simulation can be resumed by changing & executing the `job_GaMD.sh` script in 5.PRODUCTION.
+*Hint:* If necessary the GaMD simulation can be resumed by modifying some variables & executing the `job_GaMD.sh` script in 5.PRODUCTION.

 *Warning:* Due to the stochastic control of temperature (Langevin's method) exerted during the GaMD/MD simulations, two MD simulations started from identical coordinates will be different.
 Of course average properties should be comparable.
 </div>